 As defined by generally accepted accounting principles, the financial reporting entity consists of (a) the primary government, (b) organizations for which the primary government is financially accountable, and (c) other organizations for which primary government is not accountable, but for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.
 Based upon the application of these criteria, the Agency was evaluated and determined to be a component unit of the City of Dania Beach, Florida.
-Although it is legally separate from the City, the Agency's sole purpose is to finance and redevelop the City's designated redevelopment areas and is considered evidence of the City's obligation to provide continuing financial support to the Agency.
-Consequently, the Agency is reported in the City of Dania Beach's financial statements using the blended method.
+Although it is legally separate from the City, the Agency's sole purpose is to finance and redevelop the City's designated redevelopment areas and is considered evidence of the City's obligation to provide continuing financial statements using the blended method.